RavitejaGA/Simon-says/README.md

 # Simon-says
 code
 Simon Game for ESP32 with Score display
 Copyright (C) 2022, Uri Shaked
 Released under the MIT License.
-*/

-/* Constants - define pin numbers for LEDs, buttons and speaker, and also the game tones: */ const uint8_t ledPins[] = {2, 5, 18, 19}; // Updated to use ESP32 GPIO pins
+Constants - define pin numbers for LEDs,buttons and speaker, and also the game tones: const uint8_t ledPins[] = {2, 5, 18, 19}; // Updated to use ESP32 GPIO pins
 const uint8_t buttonPins[] = {14, 27, 26, 25}; // Button pin assignments